cronical/budget_dance/docs/fcast.md

 A number of entries are needed to determine taxes.
 When easiest, these are input on this table: `tbl_manual_actl`.
 A Moneydance report `W2-exclusions` extracts the amounts that can be excluded from the W2s.
 This relies on the Pre-tax and pre-tax tags.
 These should be input manually.

 Computes the actual 401K contributions to post to the iande tab.

-#### IRA-Txbl-Distr - line
-This is needed to handle the accounting difficulty that arises with IRA distributions when the source account is in Moneydance (see note).
-The gross amount is taxable and thus needs to be included in the tax calculation.
-However, the tax amounts go to the state and federal expense lines and the net goes to the receiving bank.
-There is no place to declare income.

-The solution is to use a Moneydance tag, `IRA-Txbl-Distr` on those transactions.
-This involves editing the transactions that are downloaded from the financial institution to add in the tag.
-This needs to be done in the Bank Register view not the Register view.
-The tags field is only shown in the Bank Register view.
-This data is exported from Moneydance via the `IRA-Distr` report, saved in the `data/IRA-Distr`file and imported via the `ira-distr.py` routine, which places it on the `IRA-Txbl-Distr` line on the aux table.
-From there it flows to the `iande` tab and then to the `taxes` tab.
-The value in `iande_actl` cannot be used since Moneydance itself does not have this total.

 ## functions